Leslie Cloots

-Leslie Cloots (born 1994) is a professional golfer from Belgium who plays on the Symetra Tour.
+Leslie Cloots (born 1994) is a professional golfer from Belgium who played on the Symetra Tour.
 She was runner-up at the 2014 British Ladies Amateur and the 2016 European Ladies Amateur.

 Amateur career

 Cloots was born and raised in Antwerp, Belgium, where her home club is Ternesse G&CC.
 At the age of 13, she started competing in international amateur events.

 Cloots was a member of the Belgium National Team and was part of the Espirito Santo Trophy squad in 2012, 2014 and 2016.
 She also appeared at the European Girls' Team Championship in 2011 and 2012, and the European Ladies' Team Championship in 2014, 2015 and 2016.

 Cloots attended University of North Carolina at Chapel Hill from 2013 to 2017, and graduated with a Bachelor of Science in Business Administration.
 She played for the North Carolina Tar Heels women's golf team and led the school in scoring average as a sophomore, junior and senior.

 Cloots excelled individually, however she recorded more second-place finishes than victories.
 She was runner-up at the Omnium Classic of Belgium behind Manon De Roey in 2011.
 In 2012, she was a semi-finalist at 2012 Belgian National Match Play, and runner-up at the 2012 King's Prize, an event she won in 2013.
 In 2012, she was also runner-up at the Belgium National Junior Stroke Play Championship, and at the Annika Invitational Europe at Linköping Golf Club, 2 strokes behind Linnea Ström.
 In 2013, she was runner-up at the Belgian International Amateur, 2 strokes behind Laura Gonzalez Escallon.

 In 2014, she lost the final of the British Ladies Amateur to Emily Kristine Pedersen, 3 and 1.
 Both in 2015 and 2016, Cloots was runner-up at the Belgian International Amateur & National Stroke Play Championship.

 In 2016, Cloots captured stroke-play medalist honors at the British Ladies Amateur.
 She was runner-up at the European Ladies Amateur Championship at Hook Golf Club in Sweden, one stroke behind Bronte Law, after leading all the way until a final round of 74.